nishadprinja/pyorganize/README.md

 2. This module uses the 'os' and 'sys' libraries that are bundled with every install of Python, so there's no need for any additional library installation for this script

-3. To run the script, type into Terminal
+3. To run the script, type into Terminal (from the directory where pyorganize.py is saved)

 	`python pyorganize.py`